arash-sadeghi/BlackJackHacked/README.md

+# Problems:

+- blackjack game is not properly implemented. in this implementation dealer should stand on 18. this is why monte carlo tends to stand more. because of this dealer is busting frequently.

+- push on 21 is not implemented. just because pkayer hits 21 without blackjack doesnt mean he wins. push can happen.

+- because of problematic implementation of the game, MC stays alot and dealer busts itself.

+- after proper implementation, win percentage goes down

 # Blackjack AI

 In this personal project, I designed an AI to learn how to play the popular cardgame Blackjack without any humans teaching it.